Nurudeen Alowonle Yusuf

-Colonel Nurudeen Alowonle Yusuf is a Nigerian army officer who has served as aide-de-camp to the president of Nigeria, Bola Tinubu.
+Colonel Nurudeen Alowonle Yusuf is a Nigerian army officer who is currently serving as aide-de-camp to the president of Nigeria, Bola Tinubu.
 Yusuf served in the Presidential Villa during the administration of former president Goodluck Jonathan.

 Early life and education

 Yusuf was born to the family of Oba Yusuf Omokanye Oyekanmi, the Elemona of Ilemona in Oyun Local Government Area of Kwara State.

 In 2000, Yusuf received a diploma in computer science from Federal Polytechnic Offa, after which he received a Bachelor of Science in engineering from the Nigerian Defence Academy.
 Between 2004 and 2005, he attended the Royal Military Academy Sandhurst.
 In 2007, he attended the Young Officer's Course Infantry, and completed the Tactical Intelligence Officers and Security Investigations courses in 2008.
 Yusuf earned his master's degree in defence studies from King's College London in 2018, then received a postgraduate diploma in Peace Studies and Conflict Resolution from the National Open University.